percona/portal-doc/docs/advisors/checks/security-non-root-accounts-super-privileges.md

-# Non-root accounts with SUPER privileges
+# Too many accounts with SUPER privileges

 ## Description
 The _Super_ privilege grants administrator privileges to a user and should be granted only to users that are supposed to act at MySQL instance level.

 The _Super_ privilege:

 - Enables server configuration changes by modifying global system variables.
 For some system variables, setting the session value also requires the SUPER privilege.
 If a system variable is restricted and requires a special privilege to set the session value, the variable description indicates that restriction.
 Examples include binlog_format, sql_log_bin, and sql_log_off.
 See also Section 5.1.8.1, “System Variable Privileges”.
 - Enables changes to global transaction characteristics (see Section 13.3.6, “SET TRANSACTION Statement”).
 - Enables the account to start and stop replication.